 The California State Summer School for Mathematics and Science [COSMOS] is a four-week residential summer program open to current 8th-12th motivated high school students with demonstrated interest and achievement in math and science.
 Located on four University of California campuses (Davis, Irvine, San Diego and Santa Cruz), each campus offers different cluster topics and residential experiences.
-High achieving students from California, as well as out-of-state and international students are invited to apply to this unique summer opportunity.
+High achieving students from California are invited to apply to this unique summer opportunity.

 The California State Legislature established COSMOS with a mission to motivate the most creative minds of the new generation of prospective scientists, engineers, and mathematicians so that they may actively participate in the business and higher educational sectors of the State of California.

 This intensive experience is designed for and intended to encourage the brightest, most promising young minds to continue their interest in these fields.
 COSMOS provides students with an unparalleled opportunity to work side-by-side with outstanding university faculty and researchers, covering topics extending beyond the typical high school curriculum.